Twain, California

 Twain is a census-designated place (CDP) in Plumas County, California, United States.
 As of the 2020 census, the CDP population was 75, down from 82 at the 2010 census.

 Geography

 Twain is located at (40.018101, -121.048898).

-According to the United States Census Bureau, the CDP has a total area of 7.2 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 7.2 sqmi, all land.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Twain has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+Twain experiences warm and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Twain has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 Twain first appeared as a census designated place in the 2000 U.S. census.